markinih0s/PythonTools/README.md

 2. Impersonate other devices.
 3. Bypass filters.

-# For Unix/Linux systems.

 # Network_Scanner - network_scanner.py
 ● Discover all devices on the network.
 ● Display their IP address.
 ● Display their MAC address.

-# made by markinih0s.
+# All the tools are for Unix/Linux systems and they are made by markinih0s.